tvdk-sudoku/Year11Notes/content/notes/AEECO - Externalities.md

 #### Positive Production Externality
 - Where the marginal social cost of production is lower than the marginal private cost
 - Example:
-	- Lower transport costs for local firms following construction of new rod
+	- Lower transport costs for local firms following construction of new roads